 Rocky Ford Cantaloupe Growers Association Highlight Safety and Transparency

 Spring cantaloupe planting is under way in Colorado, and following a tragic foodborne disease outbreak last year, growers are determined to regain consumer confidence.
-In 2011, over 30 people died and at least 146 were sickened during a Listeria outbreak traced to contaminated cantaloupe (see January 20, 2012 blog).
+In 2011, over 30 people died and at least 146 were sickened during a Listeria outbreak traced to contaminated cantaloupe blog.
 Jensen Farms, the source of the Listeria outbreak, is located near Holly, Colorado, about 100 miles east of the Rocky Ford region, which was initially identified in news reports as the “epicenter” of the outbreak.
 Those reports took an economic and reputational toll on all Rocky Ford cantaloupe growers.
 This spring, as cantaloupe seeds are being pressed into Colorado soil, growers are taking aggressive measures to shore up their practices to avoid a repeat of last season’s catastrophe.

 Rocky Ford Growers Association: According to The Durango Herald, growers have formed an association with self-imposed rules to promote safe cantaloupe production.
 The newspaper reports farmers who join the association must agree to twice-a-year safety audits—one announced and one unannounced—conducted by state Agricultural Department inspectors.
 Only association members will be allowed to use the Rocky Ford trademark.
 According to the newspaper article, Jensen Farms will not be asked to join the association reportedly due to its distance from the Rocky Ford region.
 It is unclear, according to the newspaper, whether Jensen Farms will resume cantaloupe production this year.